Compulsory Earthquake Insurance (TCIP)

 • Chimneys

-• Complementary parts of the building similar to the ones above
+• Complementary parts of the structure similar to the above

 • Debris removal costs